samaalibassem123/My-first-Hackathon/README.md

 ## 📊 Dataset
 The dataset used in this project contains historical stock prices for various companies in China.
 Key features may include:
 - Date
-- Opening price
+- Indice des actions (target)
-- Closing price
+- Température
-- High price
+- Emission CO2
-- Low price
+- Taux d'intérêt
-- Volume
+- Prix du pétrole

 ## 🚀 Features
 - Data cleaning and preprocessing using Pandas.